Lourdes Casal: Travel to Cuba and Castro advocacy

-In 1973, she became the first US exile from Cuba to return to the country.
+In 1973, she became the first U.S.-based exile from Cuba to return to the country.
 Being invited by the government to return was at the time a novel event, as the government stance had branded those who left as betrayers of the revolution.
-She stayed from May to September and from that point forward was an outspoken advocate of the Cuban government.
-At times her advocacy was seen to divide the Cuban exile community, but her ability to maintain her position and allow voices of opposition to speak as well, gained overall respect of the diaspora.
+She stayed from May to September and from that point forward became an outspoken advocate of the Cuban government.
+At times her advocacy was seen as dividing the Cuban exile community, but both her ability to maintain her position and allow opposition voices gained the overall respect of the diaspora.

 Casal was awarded the Cintas Fellowship in 1974 and completed her PhD from the New School for Social Research in 1975.
-In the mid-seventies, she explored racism and its cultural context, such as the difference of being mulatto in Cuba verses black in the United States.
-In 1973, she wrote Los Fundadores: Alfonso y Otros Cuentos (The Founders: Alfonso and Other Stories) which discussed the history of Chinese-Cubans.
-She co-wrote with Rafael Prohias The Cuban Minority in the United States in 1974, comparing the different experiences of white and black Cuban migrants in terms of their "success".
+In the mid-seventies, she research the issue of racism and its cultural context, such as the difference of being mulatto in Cuba compared to black in the United States.
+In 1973, she wrote Los Fundadores: Alfonso y Otros Cuentos (The Founders: Alfonso and Other Stories) which discussed the history of Chinese Cubans.
+She co-wrote the book The Cuban Minority in the United States with Rafael Prohias in 1974, comparing the differing experiences of white and black Cuban immigrants in terms of their "success."

 In 1977, Casal began work on the Antonio Maceo Brigade, a project aimed at reuniting young Cuban-Americans with the island.
-At its inception, Casal believed that the group should be composed of those who were either Cuban-born or born to Cuban parents that left Cuba when the revolution began.
-When President Jimmy Carter agreed to allow a selected group of Cubans to return in 1978, Casal assisted in drafting the list of participants.
-The meeting, which became known as "The Dialogue" (El Diálogo) brought members of the Cuban diaspora to Havana to discuss points of interest with Cuban officials.
+At its inception, Casal believed that the group should be composed of those who were either Cuban-born or born to Cuban parents who left Cuba when the revolution began.
+When President Jimmy Carter agreed to allow a selected group of Cuban exiles to return in 1978, Casal assisted in drafting the list of participants.
+The meeting, which became known as "The Dialogue" (El Diálogo) brought members of the Cuban diaspora to Havana to discuss topics of interest with Cuban officials.
 The members of the Brigade were born mostly in the United States or Puerto Rico and were allowed to return to Cuba as a result of "The Dialogue".
 The Cuban government welcomed and accepted these former exiles, using different forms of propaganda that catered to them.
 In addition to allowing separated families to reunite, "The Dialogue" resulted in the release of "thirty-six hundred political prisoners".

-Beginning in 1977, Casal, who was diabetic, began to experience renal dysfunction and had to begin dialysis treatment.
-Though she continued trips to and from Cuba in her attempts to serve as a bridge between Cubans and Cuban-Americans, her health was in decline.
-In 1980, she participated in a conference as part of the activities of the Institute for Cuban Studies, which was held in Cuba, during the Mariel boatlift.
+Beginning in 1977, Casal, who was diabetic, began to experience renal dysfunction and was compelled to begin dialysis treatment.
+Though she continued making trips to and from Cuba in her attempts to serve as a bridge between Cubans and Cuban-Americans, her health declined.
+In 1980, she participated in a conference in Cuba as part of the activities of the Institute for Cuban Studies, which was held as the Mariel boatlift was unfolding.
 Soon after the conference, she decided to return permanently to Cuba.